Japan may only be able to restart one-third of its nuclear reactors

 Japan had 54 nuclear reactors supplying about 30 percent of the nation's electricity before an earthquake and tsunami destroyed the Fukushima Daiichi nuclear power station in 2011.
 The six reactors at that plant are shut forever, slated for decades-long decommissioning.

 Of Japan's remaining four dozen reactors, 14 will probably restart at some point, a further 17 are uncertain and 17 will probably never be switched back on, the analysis suggests.
-As a result, nuclear energy could remain below 10 percent of Japan's power supply.
+As a result, nuclear energy will eventually make up less than 10 percent of Japan's power supply.

 The Reuters analysis is based on questionnaires and interviews with more than a dozen experts and input from the 10 nuclear operators.
 It takes into account such factors as the age of the plants, nearby seismic faults, additional work needed to address safety concerns, evacuation plans and local political opposition.